End of life: understanding medical aid in dying

 What is medical aid in dying?

-Medical aid in dying is considered exceptional care, that is offered as a last resort by an authorized health professional to a person who requests it.
-This professional can be a physician or a specialized nurse practitioner (SNP).
-The professional administers medication to the person suffering, with the aim of relieving their pain by causing their death.
+Medical aid in dying is an exceptional treatment, offered as a last resort to a person who requests it.
+The procedure must be performed by a physician or specialized nurse practitioner (SNP).
+This authorized health professional administers medication to the suffering person, with the aim of relieving pain and hastening death.

 It is possible to receive medical aid in dying: